liferay/liferay-docs/user/articles/110-collaboration/05-collaborating/05-wiki/02-getting-started-wiki.markdown

 The Menu (![Menu](../../../../images/icon-menu.png))
 is the best place to start working with your wikis.
-Click the *Menu* (![Menu](../../../../images/icon-menu.png)), navigate to your site, and select the *Content* section.
+Click the *Menu* (![Menu](../../../../images/icon-menu.png)), navigate to your site, and select the *Content & Data* section.
 If you're updating an existing page-scoped wiki app instance, you can select that page scope from the scope menu the Gear icon (![Gear](../../../../images/icon-control-menu-gear.png)) makes available.
 The site's wiki app instance is available in the Default scope.
 Once you're in the proper content scope, click *Wiki*.
 The Wiki administration